 example, causes a higher strain which can reduce the chairs lifetime.

 Can upholstery be added to an unupholstered seat shell?

 The Hopsack seat cushion is fixed to the seat shell with screws.
 For both the Eames side chair and Eames armchairs seat cushions can be ordered from Vitra, attaching this does however require special tools and is a job fro specially trained technicians.
 As an alternative (smow) offer cushions from Parkhaus which have been specially created to fit the Eames plastic chair series.

 Why is there a new seat height?

 Since Charles and Ray Eames designed the chairs the average height of the population has grown by around 10 cm.
 Therefore, in addition to adjusting the height of the Eames Lounge Chair in 2015, Vitra also adapted the Plastic Chairs (DSW/DAW, DSR/DAR, DSX/DAX) to better meet current user needs.
 The bases of the chairs are consequently now on average 2 cm higher.
 The change is minimal and accordingly can only be seen in direct comparison.
-Chairs of the original height (41 cm) are still available on request.
+Bases of the original height (41 cm) are still available as spare parts on request.

 Can the Vitra Eames DSR be used outdoors?